 1098-T Tuition Statement

-The 1098-T Tuition Statement is sent to each student who paid qualified tuition and related expenses during the previous year.
+The 1098-T Tuition Statement is provided to each student who paid qualified tuition and related expenses during the previous year.
 It includes financial information, such as tuition charges, scholarships received and payments made, which you may need for either education credits or a tuition deduction on your federal tax returns.

-Note: If you made no payments during the calendar year, you will not receive a 1098-T (for example, students who received scholarships and grants equal to or greater than the cost of tuition and fees).
+If you made no payments during the calendar year, you will not receive a 1098-T (for example, students who received scholarships and grants equal to or greater than the cost of tuition and fees).

 Questions about the amounts reported on the 1098-T?